Who is the Pro Mobile Conference for?

 How many delegates will there be?

-Following feedback from past events, this year’s Conference has been moved to a more central location that is well connected to the UK’s motorway network and close to Birmingham airport making air and train travel to the event easy.
+Following feedback from past events, the 2018 Conference was been moved to a more central location that is well connected to the UK’s motorway network and close to Birmingham airport making air and train travel to the event easy.
+Feedback from delegates was overwhelmingly positive, so the 2019 event will return to the same place.
 The venue is key to the Conference and the Village Solihull is a world-class Conference facility and an inspirational backdrop to the whole experience.

 I don't buy into all this educational stuff, why should I attend?